CARPE is fully up and running with two cohorts of trainees!

-- Cohort 1 began the program of Spring 2022.
-These students have been participating in CARPE courses, workshops, and activites and have played an integral role in helping shape CARPE.
+• Cohort 1 began the program of Spring 2022.
+These students have been completed all CARPE courses and played an integral role in helping shape CARPE.

-- Cohort 2 joined in Fall 2022 and is currently enrolled in their first year of CARPE courses.
+• Cohort 2 joined in Fall 2022 and is currently enrolled in their second year of CARPE courses.

 CARPE Cohort I